 Here’s a short demonstration of how easy it is to run a load test using your newly generated Flood Element script within the Flood platform.

 While you can always run it locally with a single user, many customers will upload it into Flood to perform cloud load testing with 100’s or 1,000’s of concurrent users.
-The free trial will provide you with 5 node hours, enough to execute this Flood Element test outlined here for 15 minutes with roughly 1,000 concurrent users.
+The free trial will provide you with 500 VUH, enough to execute 500 users of this Flood Element test outlined here for 1 hour.

 Putting It All Together